SussexUCU/USS/data/break_even_discount_rates/README.md

 ## Method for estimating 2011 and 2014

-USS does not supply cashflows for 2011 or 2014.
-But if we assume the same profile shape of the cashflows as for 2017, we can apply a factor to each term of cashflows to reproduce the TP Liabiliites.
+USS does not supply cashflows for 2011 or 2014, but if we assume the same profile of the cashflows as for 2017 then we can apply a factor to each term of cashflows to reproduce the TP Liabiliites quoted by USS.
 Once we have this factor we then use this same calculation to find a discount rate percentage that produces the smallest surplus possible.